By Published On: February 26th, 2020Last Updated: June 12th, 2025

 • Drones are not allowed at Roaring Bay, Nugget Point, Slope Point or Curio Bay.
 Other places may also have restrictions

 • There are a lot of unsealed roads around the Catlins.
 Check with rental companies that they allow ‘off-road’ driving.
-Slow your speed right down and give cars in front plenty of space
+Slow your speed right down and give cars in front plenty of space.

 • Watch out for cattle on the roads

-I hope this has helped you plan your own road trip through the Catlins.
-There’s certainly plenty of spots to choose from!
-Feel free to drop us a comment or ask us questions about our route on our Facebook page!
+Have questions?
+Feel free to email us, or join our Facebook Group!
 There’s plenty more to come from us about the South Island so stay tuned!